Phil Snow: Carolina Panthers

 On January 20, 2020, Snow was hired by the Carolina Panthers as their defensive coordinator, reuniting with head coach Matt Rhule.
 On October 10, 2022, Snow was let go after the firing of Rhule.

 Personal life

-Snow is the uncle of 2007 AL Rookie of the Year and 2008 AL MVP, Dustin Pedroia and father of Philip Snow, a graduate and former member of the University of Nevada-Reno golf team.
-He has another son named Jacob Snow and a grandson born in December 2019.
+Snow is the uncle of 2007 AL Rookie of the Year and 2008 AL MVP, Dustin Pedroia.
+He has two sons, Philip Snow, a graduate and former member of the University of Nevada-Reno golf team, and Jacob Snow and a grandson born in December 2019.